NathanKewley/Japanese/Grammar/conjugations2.md

 ## Conjugation types

-Every example will make use of the Godan Verb `はなす` (to talk) showing it in every form.
+### Godan

+`Godan` verbs make use of the `Conjugation Colums` to identify the last sound change required to transform into each form.
+For simplicity every conjugation will use `はなす` as the example.

+### Ichidan

+`Ichidan` Verbs are easy, the ending `る` is replaced with the `Ichidan Helper Verb` in the tables below for each form.

-## Columns
+## Conjugation Columns

-All verbs are in the centre `う` row in thier dicitonary form.
-Conjugating requires moving across the kana chart.
-Left to right in the one below.
+All `Godan` verbs are in the centre `う` row in thier dicitonary form.
+Conjugating requires moving across the kana chart (Left <--> right in the one below).

 The last `う` sound of the Verb is replaced with the sound in the corresponding colums of each conjugation type.

 ```text
     <------>